-3.2.2.
+3.2.4.
 Situation Awareness and Prediction

 Context.
-Prediction of the evolution of the perceived actors is an important ability required for navigation in dynamic and uncertain environments, in particular to allow on-line safe decisions.
-We have recently shown that an interesting property of the Bayesian Perception approach is to generate short-term conservative 0 predictions on the likely future evolution of the observed scene, even if the sensing information is temporary incomplete or not available [76].
-But in human populated environments, estimating more abstract properties (e.g. object classes, affordances, agents intentions) is also crucial to understand the future evolution of the scene.
+Predicting the evolution of the perceived moving agents in a dynamic and uncertain environment is mandatory for being able to safely navigate in such an environment.
+We have recently shown that an interesting property of the Bayesian Perception approach is to generate short-term conservative predictions on the likely future evolution of the observed scene, even if the sensing information is temporary incomplete or not available [71].
+But in human populated environments, estimating more abstract properties (e.g. object classes, affordances, agent's intentions) is also crucial to understand the future evolution of the scene.